Lung peak time is 3 am to 5 am – Large intestine is 5 am to 7 am

 Color Association: off white – Season most active: fall

-Negative emotions: lung- grief
+Negative emotions: lung- persistent grief, sadness

 Large intestine: uptight